-The majority of the mobile game users in China are young, mostly living in first and second-tier cities, and almost half of them are female.
+The majority of the china mobile game users are young, mostly living in first and second-tier cities, and almost half of them are female.
 These are a group of consumers who enjoy spending money online and don’t mind paying a decent amount of money on a quality mobile game.
 Launching and localizing a mobile game for these users isn’t that hard, but you need to know what you’re doing and you have to stay up to date with Chinese gaming regulations.
-We’ve listed a few important things you should know before diving head first into the Chinese gaming scene.
+We’ve listed a few important things you should know before diving head first into the Chinese mobile gaming market.

 Stay on top of mobile gaming trends

 The 9 month gaming license freeze in 2018 hurt the Chinese market, providing the U.S. with the opportunity to overtake China as the world’s largest gaming market for the first time since 2015.
 The freeze stemmed from combatting gaming addiction and to change around regulations.
 Since the freeze ended, gaming stocks have surged and Chinese mobile gaming market demands have continued to be constant.

 The average gaming age is 31 years old with females making up 41% of the gaming population.
 Chinese gamers favor playing multiplayer (16%), shooting (16%), card (13%) and puzzle games (11%).
 Both male and female gamers make gaming purchases of equipment, character skins, characters and memberships for better visibility and skills.
 It’s also worth taking note of player stickiness with the biggest penetrations being 13% of gamers playing for 2 weeks – 1 month, 20% playing for 1-3 months and 16% playing for 3-6 months.

 Be aware of restrictions & censorship